Safari 11: Block Autoplay Videos and Website Tracking

 Safari 11 uses ITP, so Mac users have the option to turn it on.
 Here’s how to do this:

 These two major search engine improvements make the life of Mac users much easier.
-Share your new browsing experiences in Comments and stay tuned for our latest blog updates.
+Stay tuned for more tips in our latest blog updates.